-After spending the first year of operations working on perfecting the product, Charlene and Vincent opened the doors to their e-commerce website in late 2018.
+They spent the first year of operations working on perfecting the product.
+Then, in late 2018, Charlene and Vincent opened the doors to their e-commerce website.

-With an upcoming move to a new facility, there are more changes on the horizon for EATABLE, so they’re able to scale and grow their business.
-They’re working towards hiring and setting up a team to manage the facility and production, which can sometimes feel like an overwhelming task — but thankfully, their business plan helps keep things on track.
+With an upcoming move to a new facility, there are more changes on the horizon for EATABLE.
+They’re able to scale and grow their business.
+Growth also leads to hiring and setting up a team to manage the facility and production.
+This can sometimes feel like an overwhelming task — but thankfully, their business plan helps keep things on track.

 Says Vincent, “Through this process, we’ve felt a lot more confident that we knew the direction that we were moving towards for the long term.
 It gives us that peace of mind that the little steps we take along the way make sense to get us to that end destination that we’re envisioning.”

-Not only are the Lis working on getting their production facility up and running, but they’re also working hard to create long-lasting partnerships to ensure their alcohol-infused popcorn continues to be in a league of its own.
+The Li’s are working on getting their production facility up and running.
+They’re also working hard to create long-lasting partnerships to ensure their alcohol-infused popcorn continues to be in a league of its own.

-Explains Charlene, “We’ve been able to seek some very unique collaborations with local wineries to use their product in our flavors, and we’ve been able to kind of create new, unique flavors for each of those wineries as well.
+Explains Charlene, “We’ve been able to seek some very unique collaborations with local wineries to use their product in our flavors.
+We’ve been able to kind of create new, unique flavors for each of those wineries as well.
 It’s been really exciting to see it all come to life.
-There’s a lot of outreach that we still have to do, but we’ve been grateful to have worked with some really notable players.”
+There’s a lot of outreach that we still have to do.
+We’ve been grateful to have worked with some really notable players.”

 With an Eye Towards Expansion

-With future plans to move their sales into the U.S. market, continuing to expand is a top priority for Charlene and Vincent.
-But with such a unique product, they know that they will need to do everything they can to get their all-natural, alcohol-infused popcorn in front of as many consumers as possible.
+With future plans to move their sales into the U.S. market, continuing to expand is a top priority for them.
+Charlene and Vincent have such a unique product.
+They know that they will need to do everything they can to get their all-natural, alcohol-infused popcorn in front of as many consumers as possible.

 According to Vincent, “People need to be able to try it and taste it.
 Demoing the product is paramount to making a sale because people don’t know how unique the product is.
 They have no idea what it could possibly taste like, so they have preconceived notions.
-We want to challenge people’s expectation of what popcorn can be, and turn it into a gourmet and luxury product that is giftable.”
+We want to challenge people’s expectation of what popcorn can be.
+EATABLE turns popcorn into a gourmet and luxury product that is giftable.”

 When asked for any final thoughts on their business plan and working with Written Success, Charlene and Vincent had this to say:

 “We use the business plan as our guide anytime we’re talking to an investor or if there’s anyone that has questions.
-Most of the answers are in the business plan.
+Most of the answers about EATABLE are in the business plan.
 It’s a great foundation where we can make changes as they happen.
-It’s a fluid document that will keep evolving, and we like knowing that all of our thoughts and plans are in one place that we can always refer back to.”
+It’s a fluid document that will keep evolving.
+We like knowing that all our thoughts and plans are in one place that we can always refer back to.”